GLOBAL MARKETS-Global stocks buoyed by rebounding appetite for risk

 "COVID remains a threat to the global economy.
 Initial evidence suggests the Omicron variant is more transmissible but results in less severe illness compared to previous variants," economists at CBA wrote in a note.

-Turkey's lira built up more steam, rising as much as 16% after a historic 25% recovery a day earlier from record lows, after President Tayyip Erdogan unveiled a plan he said would guarantee local currency deposits against market fluctuations.

-In volatile trading, though, the lira TRYTOM=D3 gave up its gains and was at 1143 GMT down 2.2% at 12.85 against the dollar.

 Elsewhere, cryptocurrencies - which often offer a reliable gauge to risk sentiment - gained.
-Bitcoin BTC=BTSP added over 4% after trending lower in recent weeks. while second-largest coin ether ETH=BTSP edged up 2%.
+Bitcoin BTC=BTSP added over 3% after trending lower in recent weeks.

-Oil prices started to recover from concerns the spread of Omicron would crimp demand for fuel and signs of improving supply.
-O/R

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh